Fueros de Sobrarbe: The work of Jerónimo Blancas

 Jerónimo Blancas compiled in 1578 a list of the Justices of Aragon he knew of, with the intention of writing a commentary on each of them.
 By 1583 the work, written in Latin, had grown considerably, Blancas calling it Commentarios in Fastos de Iustitiis Aragonum (Commentaries in Fastos on the Justices of Aragon).
 Blancas asked the Council of Aragon for permission to publish it, but was refused.
 However, the king Philip II of Spain overturned the council's refusal and allowed him to publish it, but on condition that he made certain changes.
 The Council thought that the work glorified too much the institution of the Justicia, and Blancas was forced to exclude the legendary oath of the kings of Aragon and the text of the Privilege of the Union.
 The work was finally published in 1587 under the name Aragonensium rerum Commentarii ("Commentaries on the things of Aragon").
 At this time relations between the royal court and the Aragonese institutions were tense, with the rebellion in the county of Ribagorza and the rejection by the Aragonese of the growing power of the Inquisition and the Real Audiencia, a conflict that would lead a few years later to the Alteraciones de Aragón.

 It is in this work that Blancas combines the two sources of the legendary Fueros de Sobrarbe.
 Blancas modifies the version of the founding myth created by Carlos de Viana, making the knights this time only Aragonese, and explicitly calls the original fueros Fueros de Sobrarbe.
-Blancas lists them as six separate fueros, adding a first fuero of his own invention, and translates them into Latin in the style of the Law of the XII Tables to give them more authority.
+Blancas lists them as six separate fueros, adding a first fuero of his own invention, and translates them into Latin in the style of the Twelve Tables to give them more authority.
 He also minimises the role of the rich men, mentioning them only once and putting them on the same level as knights and infanzones.
 The publication of the Fueros de Sobrarbe by Blancas gave them a credibility that would take centuries to be questioned.